-- If 100 shares are issued, each one is worth 1% of the business.
+- If 100 shares are issued, each share would normally be worth 1% of the business.
 The company can have between one and 100 shareholders.
-One person could buy all of them and own all of the business with a view to selling some at a later date.
+One person can buy all of the shares and own all of the business, perhaps with a view to selling some of them at a later date.
 Alternatively, multiple people can buy one or more shares, which would result in each person owning a certain percentage of the company.

 Different types of limited company shares

-A share ‘class’ is a type of share.
-Each class has its own rights and conditions attached to it.
-These are outlined in the company’s articles of association (and shareholders’ agreement, if the company has one).
+A share ‘class’ is simply a type of share.
+Each class has its own rights and conditions attached to it, which are outlined in the company’s articles of association (and shareholders’ agreement, if the company has one).
 There are many different classes, but most limited companies issue ‘Ordinary’ shares.
 This is the standard class that usually provides equal voting rights, profit entitlement, and capital rights to all members.

 Issuing only Ordinary shares keeps things simple, which is why it is the most popular type of share.
-However, this class may not be suitable or desirable for all companies; therefore, additional classes can be created during and after company formation to provide different rights and powers.
-The four most common classes other than ordinary are: preference, non-voting, and redeemable.
+However, this class may not be suitable for all companies.
+In such instances, additional classes can be created during or after company formation to provide different rights and powers to members.
+The most common share classes other than ordinary are:

 This class usually offers a preferential right above other classes to receive dividend payments from company profits.
-The dividend amount is usually a percentage of each share’s nominal value.
+Normally, the dividend amount is a percentage of each share’s nominal value.
 Preference shares are typically non-voting and, in the event of a company winding up, they usually offer no right to surplus capital above and beyond the dividend amount.

-These are issued with an agreement that they will be bought back by the company after a fixed period of time, or at the instigation of the shareholder or company (dependent on the articles of association).
+This class is issued with an agreement that the shares will be bought back by the company after a fixed period of time or at the instigation of the shareholder or company (dependent on the articles of association).
 Redeemable shares are often issued to employees with the proviso that they will be taken back at their nominal value if the employee leaves the company.
-In many cases, preference shares will be redeemable.
+In many cases, preference shares are redeemable.

 Other share classes